inko-lang/inko/docs/source/getting-started/modules.md

 # Modules & packages

-Inko projects are organised using "modules".
+Inko projects are organised as a collection of "modules".
 A module is just an Inko source file you can import into another file using the `import` keyword.
 For example:

 ```inko
 import std::stdio